-These organizations are very passionate about certain topics—like agriculture or the Klingon language—and they love to see students who share those passions.
+These organizations are very passionate about certain topics—like asparagus or Star Trek—and they love to see students who share those passions.
 By offering these crazy scholarships, they're encouraging students to actively stay involved in these areas of interest.

 People Who Want to Help People Just Like Them

 You'll notice a number of unique scholarships based on last name or physical features.
 These tend to be from people or groups who feel they are special for some reason, and want to share the wealth with others who are lucky enough to have the same trait.

 Quirky Companies Out for a Laugh

 Some of the most unusual scholarships are from companies that are just looking to have a good time, and they want to share the love with students who get their sense of humor and are willing to do something a little daring.